-That’s it!
-I love having a jar full of Easy Pickled Red Onion in my fridge.
+That's it!
+I love reaching for my jar full of Easy Pickled Red Onion in the fridge.
 I just ate some of it with Thai Green Curry the other night—also YUM.

 I hope you love my Easy Pickled Red Onion recipe!

-- 1 tbsp sugar - (or substitute granulated Splenda; see Recipe Note #1)
+- 1 tablespoon sugar, (or substitute granulated Splenda; see Recipe Note #1)

 - Simply mix all ingredients in a microwaveable container with a tight-fitting lid.
 Close and shake to combine.
 Loosen the lid and microwave on high for 30 seconds.
 Carefully remove the container from the microwave to avoid steam burns.
 Tighten the lid and refrigerate, shaking the container occasionally.
 The onions will keep up to 2 weeks in the refrigerator.